Nordsoft91/godot-composition/README.md

 ![Create component button](docs/images/create_component_button.png)

 Then select a script or a component scene to create a new component.
 If scripts are not visible, search for them in the search bar.
-It's advised to name component script and scenes with some prefix, e.g. `component_` or `composition_`.
+It's advised to name component script and scenes with some prefix, for example `component_`.

 ![Create component popup](docs/images/create_component_popup.png)